0ero1ne/null/README.md

 # null (0x00)
-A bash made packet manager for scripts.
+A bash made packet manager manly for scripts.

 **Compatible with Unix/OSX.**